What is In-Mold Labeling?

 • Requires fewer additional materials

-This supports circular economy initiatives across the industry.
+This helps support circular economy initiatives throughout the industry.

 Automation compatibility

 IML is highly compatible with automated manufacturing systems.
-Robotic label placement ensures:
+Robotic label placement provides:

 • Consistent positioning